GeorgeWebDevCy/pspa-membership-system/readme.txt

 * Initial release.

 == Upgrade Notice ==
+= 0.0.8 =
+Introduces a LinkedIn-style graduate directory with dynamic filters.

 = 0.0.7 =
 Resolves missing login form and triggers login hooks when authenticating by details.